-Having a brake issue and think that one or more of your calipers could be seized?
-Read on to find out how you can diagnose it, and what you need to do next – and find more practical advice at the bottom of the page…
+If you're faced with brake issues and think that one or more of your calipers could be seized on fear not – read on to find out how you can diagnose it, and what you need to do next…

 What are the symptoms of a seized brake caliper?